Noise pollution: United States

+New York City instituted the first comprehensive noise code in 1985.
+The Portland Noise Code includes potential fines of up to $5000 per infraction and is the basis for other major U.S. and Canadian city noise ordinances.

 World Health Organization

 European Region

 In 1995, the World Health Organization (WHO) European Region released guidelines on regulating community noise.
 The WHO European Region subsequently released other versions of the guidelines, with the most recent version circulated in 2018.
 The guidelines provide the most up-to-date evidence from research conducted in Europe and other parts of the world on non-occupational noise exposure and its relationship to physical and mental health outcomes.
 The guidelines provide recommendations for limits and preventive measures regarding various noise sources (road traffic, railway, aircraft, wind turbine) for day-evening-night average and nighttime average levels.
 Recommendations for leisure noise in 2018 were conditional and based on the equivalent sound pressure level during an average 24-hour period in a year without weights for nighttime noise (LAeq, 24 hrs); WHO set the recommended limit to 70 dB(A).